 - N11: possible multiplexing of types of PDU Sets in one QoS flow in the NAS and one-to-one mapping between QoS flows and DRBs in the AS.
 From a Layer 2 structure viewpoint, this alternative is already possible but gives each QoS flow/DRB one QoS.
 Providing different QoS for the types of PDU Sets multiplexed in a single QoS flow/DRB is currently not possible.

 - N1N: possible multiplexing of types of PDU Sets in one QoS flow in the NAS and demultiplexing of types of PDU Sets from one QoS flow on multiple DRBs in the AS.
 From a Layer 2 structure viewpoint, demultiplexing of types of PDU Sets from one QoS flow onto multiple DRBs is currently not possible.

-Editor's Note: the mapping of PDU Sets on QoS flows is up to SA2 and it is FFS how DRB(s) is/are mapped to LCH(s) for each of the alternatives.
+NOTE: The multiplexing of several PDU sets on the same QoS flow is allowed by the CN.

 Figure 5.1.2-1: Mapping Alternatives

 When comparing these alternatives, it was agreed that a QoS flow cannot be mapped onto multiple DRBs in the uplink, thereby excluding alternative N1N.

-Editor's Note: LS to SA2/SA4 sent to understand the need for treating the PDU Sets of the same QoS flow differently over the air interface (R2-2213351).
+For the other alternatives, providing different QoS by splitting PDU sets of one DRB to different RLC bearers will not be possible i.e. that splitting a DRB onto multiple RLC entities will remain limited to existing cases (e.g. duplication).

 In addition, the notion of PDU Set does not impact the granularity of:

 - SDAP SDU handling: SDAP still maps every incoming SDU to a single PDU for a single PDCP entity;